Gameplay GIF

 Keeping score

 Wanting a ‘best time’ system and minimal interface, I compromised with a clock that counts your score down from 3 stars based on specified time thresholds.
-This was inspired my trophy system in INKS!.
+This was inspired our trophy system in INKS!.

 Level timer and corresponding star score